mrluker/hdrnet/README.md

     python setup.py build

-Before building, you will also need to install packages that NumPy depends on:
+Before building, you will also need to install packages BLAS and LAPACK that NumPy depends on: you have to install BLAS before LAPACK, because LAPACK needs it

+Download BLAS (Basic Linear Algebra Subprograms) http://www.netlib.org/blas/#_software

+    cd BLAS-3.7.1
+    make
+    mv blas_LINUX.a libblas.a
+    sudo cp libblas.a /usr/local/lib/